mcfixstuff/Point-Of-Sale-Database/README.md

 University of Houston Database Systems (COSC 3380) with Dr. Uma Ramamurthy

-This project is a web-based point of sale management system for the University of Houston.
-A pizza shop was selected to demonstrate the point of sale concept.
+This project is a web-based point-of-sale management system for the University of Houston.
+A pizza shop was selected to demonstrate the point-of-sale concept.
 It was developed by Team 13 as part of the COSC 3380 course.

 Web App URL